thibMC/LagoPObs/README.md

 The code was tested for Python 3.9, 3.11, 3.12 and 3.13.
 There should be no problems with 3.10.
 The only strict requirement is to have a version of scikit-learn that is 1.3 or higher (inclusion of HDBSCAN).
 Install the required libraries with *pip* or *conda*.
-You will need to clone this repo, unzip and go to the folder.
+You will need to clone/download this repo, unzip and go to the folder.
 If you want to use the GUI (Graphical User Interface), open a terminal and type:
 ```
 python LagPObs.py